SSC CGL Selection Process 2020: Check Stage-Wise Recruitment Process

 - Photocopies of all above-mentioned Certificates/Documents (2 sets) (Self Attested)

-SSC CGL 2017 DV(Document Verification) is an important part of the SSC CGL Selection Process.
+SSC CGL 2017 DV(Document Verification) is an important part of the SSC Combined Graduate Level Selection Process.
 Check the important instructions to be followed for SSC CGL 2017 DV:

 - Candidates must carry their valid photos along with the original ID Proof.
 Make sure the original copies of certificates/documents are carried for the document verification and CPT/DEST.

 - Applicants have to carry the two sheets of the Documents Verification bearing Photo (In Original), given at the time of Document Verification by the Commission.
 It is a mandate at the time of CPT/DEST without which the candidate will not be allowed to appear in the Test.